pingviini/pikacon/README.rst

 Pikacon provides helper class which can be imported to your program.
-Class takes a path to .ini-style config file as a parameter and creates connection, exchanges and queues automatically from there.
+Class takes a path to .ini-style config file as a parameter and creates connection, exchanges, queues and bindings automatically from there.
 All you need to provide is a proper config.

+Creation order is following:

+1. Connection
+2. Channel
+3. Exchanges
+4. Queues
+5. Bindings

 Config
 ------